esabo/CodingTheory/docs/src/Tutorials/Weight Reduction.md

 # Weight Reduction
-Weight reduction was first introduced for CSS codes in \cite{hastsings2016, hastings2023} and for classical codes in \cite{hastingsfiber}.
-Here, we follow the finite-size analysis of \cite{sabo2024}.
+Weight reduction was first introduced for CSS codes in [hastings2016, hastings2021quantum](@cite) and for classical codes in [hastings2021fiber](@cite).
+Here, we follow the finite-size analysis of [sabo2024weight](@cite).
 The arguments of the functions below are aligned with the terminology introduced in that paper.

 ## Classical Codes
 Weight reduction applied to classical codes acts on parity-check matrices.
 To weight reduce a generator matrix instead, apply weight reduction to the dual code.